 Example of one of our reports that shows Out-of-Network leakage for a health system

 Historically, insurance companies (including Medicare) have made separate payments to providers for each of the individual services they provide to patients for a single illness, visit or course of treatment.
 This payment system, called Fee-For-Service (FFS), incentivizes quantity over quality because a doctor gets paid more when they provide more services.

 However, this traditional FFS payment model is experiencing massive disruption due to healthcare reform.
-The Patient Protection and Affordable Care Act (PPACA) advances new reimbursement models which incent doctors on the quality and cost of a patient episode rather than the quantity of services provided.
+The Patient Protection and Affordable Care Act (PPACA) advances new reimbursement models which incentivize doctors on the quality and cost of a patient episode rather than the number of services provided.
 This new system is called Fee-For-Value (FFV).

-In a FFV system, providers take on financial risk for their patients, meaning that providers share in the burden of a poor outcome and the upside of more efficient and higher-quality care.
+In an FFV system, providers take on financial risk for their patients, meaning that providers share in the burden of a poor outcome and the upside of more efficient and higher-quality care.

 Since PPACA was enacted five years ago, nearly 20 percent of all healthcare payments are value-based.
 Healthcare industry experts expect this to increase to 75 percent or more by the year 2020.
 By our account, that’s easily a trillion-dollar-value shift that will take place in the next five-10 years.
 That’s not just a big, but a massive market opportunity for entrepreneurs and venture capitalists to pursue.